Load Balancer Definition

 As an organization meets demand for its applications, the load balancer plays the role of the traffic cop in the network, deciding which servers can handle that traffic.
 This traffic management is intended to deliver a good user experience.
 Load balancers monitor the health of web servers and backend servers to ensure they can handle requests.
-If necessary, the load balancer removes unhealthy servers from the pool until they are restored.
-Some load balancers even trigger the creation of new virtualized application servers to cope with increased demand and maintain response times.
+If necessary, it removes unhealthy servers from the pool until they are restored.
+Some even trigger the creation of new virtualized application servers to cope with increased demand and maintain response times.
 The most effective load balancers operate with workloads across multiple environments (on-premises and cloud) and diverse infrastructures (bare metal servers, VMs, and containers).

 Software Load Balancer Vs Hardware Load Balancer

 The types of load balancers may include hardware, virtual, or software.
 Traditionally, load balancers consist of a hardware or virtual appliance.
-Increasingly, and in order to meet the needs of modern applications, load balancers are using software-defined architectures.
+Increasingly, and in order to meet the needs of modern applications, they are using software-defined architectures.
 Hardware load balancers are optimized to run on custom processors.
 As traffic increases, the vendor simply requires the addition of more load balancer appliances to handle the volume.
 Software load balancers usually run on less-expensive, standard x86 hardware, virtual machines, or event containers.
-These software load balancers are also particularly well-suited in cloud environments like Amazon AWS or Microsoft Azure where physical appliances cannot be deployed.
+These are also particularly well-suited in cloud environments like Amazon AWS or Microsoft Azure where physical appliances cannot be deployed.

 Why Use A Software Load Balancer?

 Using a software load balancer provides the following benefits:

 - Ability to scale beyond initial capacity by adding more software instances.

 - Lower cost than purchasing and maintaining proprietary hardware appliances.
 Software can run on any standard hardware or virtual machine, which tends to be cheaper.